Cargill/splinter-docs/docs/0.5/examples/gameroom/walkthrough/index.md

 not yet available for communication.
 A pending circuit proposal is also called an "open circuit proposal".

-In the Gameroom example, the pending circuit ID specifies the application, the member nodes, and a version 4 UUID, as in this example:
+In the Gameroom example, the pending circuit ID is an 11-character string composed of two 5-character base-62 numbers separated by a dash, '-'.
+In this walkthrough, we'll use this example circuit ID:

-`gameroom::​acme-node-000​::bubba-node-000::<UUIDv4>`
+`01234-ABCDE`

 #### I-2.7.
 Admin services notify authorization handler of pending circuit proposal

-1. After the circuit proposal has been committed, the admin service on each node checks if there are any registered application authorization handlers for the circuit management type in the proposed circuit (​`gameroom::acme-node-000::bubba-node-000::<UUIDv4>`​).
+1. After the circuit proposal has been committed, the admin service on each node checks if there are any registered application authorization handlers for the circuit management type in the proposed circuit (​`01234-ABCDE`​).
 See The Prequel, section P.3​, for more information on the registration process.

    An application authorization handler manages the voting strategy for the